mhutch/MonoDevelop.MSBuildEditor/README.md

 # MonoDevelop.MSBuildEditor

-The MSBuild Editor extension provides improved support for editing MSBuild files in Visual Studio for Mac and MonoDevelop.
+The MSBuild Editor extension provides improved support for editing MSBuild files in Visual Studio and Visual Studio for Mac.
 It can be installed from the Extension Manager.

 ![](https://github.com/mhutch/MonoDevelop.MSBuildEditor/workflows/Visual%20Studio/badge.svg)
 ![](https://github.com/mhutch/MonoDevelop.MSBuildEditor/workflows/Visual%20Studio%20for%20Mac/badge.svg)